Saturday, December 6, 2025

 Leonardo DiCaprio in 2013’s ‘The Great Gatsby’ | Courtesy Warner Bros.
 Pictures

-Earlier this year, the Leonardo DiCaprio-backed Telmont Champagne, published its first sustainability report.
-Aiming to be the first climate-positive Champagne producer by 2030 and achieve a net positive status by 2050, Telmont is at the forefront of eco-friendly champagne production.
+The Leonardo DiCaprio-backed Telmont Champagne is aiming to be the first climate-positive champagne producer by 2030 and achieve a net positive status by 2050.
+Telmont is at the forefront of eco-friendly Champagne production.
 As emphasized by Telmont’s president Ludovic du Plessis, transparency in vine cultivation and wine production is key to sustainable practices.
 The brand is advancing towards fully organic agriculture, with 60 percent of its estate and partnering winegrowers either already certified organic or in the process of conversion.

 Telmont’s approach to organic farming, despite potentially yielding fewer grapes, is seen as crucial to genuinely respecting and safeguarding their terroir.
 Leading by example in reducing packaging waste, Telmont was the first Champagne house to eliminate gift boxes and unnecessary packaging.
 It now uses green bottles composed of 85 percent recycled glass, a significant improvement over clear glass bottles that typically contain no recycled material.
 Additionally, the brand has switched from air to sea and road transportation, further reducing its carbon footprint.